Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 During Ramadan, Muslims over the age of 12 fast.
 This means that from sunrise until sunset, they do not eat or drink.
 There are two meals during Ramadan.
 There is an early meal before sunrise called suhoor.
 The fast is broken with a nighttime meal after sunset called iftar.

 For Muslims, the month of Ramadan is a time to focus on faith, generosity, and charity.
 Sadaqah are good deeds that Muslims carry out during Ramadan.
-Some choose to food, money or time.
-Others might participate in community events like picking up trash or assisting a local food drive.
+Some choose to donate food, money, or time to those in need.
+Others might participate in community events like picking up trash or assisting with a local food drive.

-During Ramadan, some Muslims make make their pilgrimage or “Hajj” to Mecca.
-According to the Quran, the holy book of Islam, Muslims must make a pilgrimage to Kaaba or the “House of God”, in the holy city of Mecca in Saudi Arabia.
-The photo above shows a Muslims completing their pilgrimage in Mecca.
+During Ramadan, some Muslims make make their pilgrimage or "Hajj" to Mecca.
+According to the Quran, the holy book of Islam, Muslims must make a pilgrimage in their lifetime to the holy city of Mecca in Saudi Arabia.
+The photo above shows Muslims completing their pilgrimage in Mecca.

 After the last day of Ramadan, there is a three-day festival called Eid al-Fitr.
 Eid al-Fitr means the “Festival of Breaking the Fast.”

-3 Ways to Introduce Ramadan for Kids in the Classroom
+3 Engaging Ways to Teach Ramadan for Kids in the Classroom

 1. Read The Gift of Ramadan by Rabiah York Lumbard